Herbal Support for PCOS

 Along with healthy diet and lifestyle habits, herbs can play a very powerful role in helping women to achieve their health goals in managing the hormonal condition, polycystic ovarian syndrome (PCOS).
 Herbs and herbal extracts can be helpful in balancing blood sugar levels, regulating hormones, reducing stress, nourishing the adrenal glands, optimizing the body’s detoxification pathways, and managing inflammation levels.

-Here is a list of key herbs that can have a positive effect in PCOS:
+Here is a list of key herbs that can have a positive effect in PCOS.

 These herbs help to balance blood sugar levels, address insulin resistance, and can improve one’s lipid profile.
 Because PCOS is a condition caused by insulin resistance and increases a woman’s risk of cardiovascular disease, addressing blood sugar balance is a top priority.

-Ginseng, schisandra, aswhagandha, rhodiola,
+Ginseng, schisandra, aswhagandha, rhodiola, and maitake mushroom

 These herbs are examples of adaptogens, which help the body manage stress.
 This is so important because when under stress, the body produces excess cortisol, which increases blood sugar and insulin levels, increases prolactin levels, leads to androgen excess and menstrual cycle dysregulation, increases inflammation, and leads to sleep disturbance.
 Because adaptogens have a balancing effect on the body, they can also help to regulate blood sugar levels and support many other areas of one’s health.

 Licorice, white peony, tribulus, chaste berry, black cohosh, blue vervain, and saw palmetto

 These herbs are considered hormone regulators because they help to increase progesterone secretion, balance LH:FSH, decrease testosterone, and decrease prolactin levels.
 As a result, they can increase ovulation and fertility in women with PCOS.